cds-snc/notification-api/tests-perf/locust/README.md

 ## How to configure the stress tests

 There is an override system that [Locust implements with configuration parameters](https://docs.locust.io/en/stable/configuration.html).
 It can read values from the command-line, environment variables or custom configuration file.
-The order is, as defined by its own documnentation:
+The order is, as defined by its own documentation:

 ```doc
 ~/locust.conf -> ./locust.conf -> (file specified using --conf) -> env vars -> cmd args